 Dog Attack - Eye Injury to Minor Plaintiff

 Initially, the boy was taken to the hospital where a procedure was done to close the hole.
 However, due to his young age, the hole could not be completely closed.
 The hypersensitivity to light became apparent immediately.
 Although the boy adapted to his condition and is able to engage in sports, he does so while squinting.
+In the years between the injury and the date of the trial the boy attempted to play baseball and other sports during which his light sensitivity was problematic.
+He wore sunglasses, and after his surgery wore a patch to protect his eye.

 At the time of trial, the boy was ten-years-old and looked perfectly healthy.
 However, he testified that although he has learned to deal with his condition he experiences sensitivity to light and feels as if he is always squinting with the injured eye when he is outside.
 The jury's award of approximately $200,000.00 was $150,000.00 more than the insurance company's top offer prior to trial.